tldr-pages/tldr/pages/common/difft.md

 `difft {{path/to/original_file_or_directory}} {{path/to/new_file_or_directory}}`

-- Only report if there are changes between the source code files:
+- Only report the presence of differences between the files:

 `difft --check-only {{path/to/original_file}} {{path/to/new_file}}`